owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 #### Summary

-Testing REST web services can be less complex if we have full control over objects on the web server.
+Testing REST web services client can be less complex if we have full control over objects on the web server.
 ActiveResource and dRuby stand out to help!
 They make writing web service client tests feel like writing local unit tests.

 [1]: http://www.ruby-doc.org/stdlib/libdoc/drb/rdoc/classes/DRb.html